Tale of the Nine Tailed: Synopsis

 Later in the series, it is revealed that Nam Ji-ah is the reincarnation of Ah-eum, a human who was the first love of Yeon.

 She died at the hands of Yeon while trying to save him from Imoogi, an evil earth dragon who wanted to inhabit the body of the guardian mountain spirit.
 By abusing his powers, a heartbroken Yeon stopped the boat carrying Ah-eum across the Samdo River, kissed her, and gave her a fox bead while asking her to promise to be reincarnated.
 In return, he promised Ah-eum that whenever she came back, he would find her through the bead.

 Throughout centuries, Yeon encountered several lookalikes of Ah-eum but none bore the fox bead.

 The story progresses as Lee Yeon tries to fight his growing attraction to Nam Ji-ah despite the absence of the fox bead, his investigation as to why Ji-ah not only looks like Ah-eum but also resembles her habits, and his reaction upon discovering that she indeed is his first love.

 Meanwhile, Yeon has to deal with Lee Rang (Kim-Bum), his half-brother who felt abandoned when Yeon abdicated his post as guardian mountain spirit to work with Taluipa in exchange for Ah-eum's reincarnation.
 Rang develops a deep grudge against his brother for choosing Ah-eum over him and being the mountain's protector.
-With the assistance of Ki Yoo-ri (Kim Yong-ji), he continuously harms human beings as a way of antagonizing his brother.
+With the assistance of Ki Yu-ri (Kim Yong-ji), he continuously harms human beings as a way of antagonizing his brother.

 In this mix is added the also reincarnated earth dragon.
 Imoogi is back and this time, he wants not only Yeon's body but also Ji-ah's heart.

 With so many humans, demons, and supernatural beings standing between their reunion, just how the nine-tailed mountain spirit and fierce production director will protect their love, pacify the broken hearts around them, and beat the hellish being that craves their bodies, hearts, and lives makes up the rest of the story.